spatie/viewport-utility/CONTRIBUTING.md

 ## Pull Requests

-- Write in es6
+- Write ES6.

 - Your patch won't be accepted if it doesn't pass `gulp lint`.

 - Try to add an example in the `/demo` section.
-Build demo assets with `gulp` or ``ulp watch.
+Build demo assets with `gulp` or `gulp watch`.

 - **Document any change in behaviour** - Make sure the `README.md`, `CHANGELOG.md` and any other relevant documentation are kept up-to-date.